 some music.
 Bozeman is a short drive and easily accessible by Skyline Bus.

-Rental Attendant is a Moonlight Outfitters position requiring extensive guest
+is a Moonlight Outfitters position requiring experience repairing bikes, guest

 service experience and the personality and ability to relate to and build trust

-with Moonlight Basin members, families, and guests in a safe and fun
+with Moonlight Basin members, families, and guests.
+Our Rental Associate will

-fishing.
-Safety and fun within a unique outdoor experience are the ultimate goals
+within a unique outdoor experience are the ultimate goals of the Moonlight